Group One 2021 Betting Guide

 The Melbourne Cup is now big business in betting, racing vision, fashion, tourism and data.From the start of the Spring Racing Carnival thousand’s of horse racing news articles guides will be produced on everything from Melbourne Cup horses, to what to wear, and even where to be seen.
 But for purists like ourselves at Ausbet.com.au, it all about the punt!

-Hosted annually by the Victoria Racing Club, the Melbourne Cup is one of the world’s most prestigious equestrian events.
+Hosted annually by the Victoria Racing Club at Flemington, the Melbourne Cup is one of the world’s most prestigious equestrian events.
 This classic horse race is known as “the race that stops a nation”, and attracts horses and riders, spectators and punters from around the world.

 Melbourne Cup betting makes for Australia’s biggest horse racing betting pool, no doubt due to the horses’ quality handicap, as well as the presence of international riding legends.
 For many years, the only way to place Melbourne Cup bets on this race was to visit the local bookmaker or have a friendly bet going among friends or colleagues.

-Punters can now enjoy the convenience of placing real money wagers on this horse racing calendar highlight at these top sports betting websites recommended for Australian players.
+Punters can now enjoy the convenience of placing real money wagers on this horse racing calendar highlight at these top sports betting websites recommended for Australian punters.

 The Melbourne Cup is run over 3200m at the Flemington racecourse in Melbourne, Australia, and attracts many of the best stayers in Australia and abroad.
 In recent years international trainers and connections chasing the huge purse on offer have flooded Australia creating a slight uproar from local trainers, who say the raiders are being favoured.

 Every bookie worth their salt in Australia takes bets on the Melbourne Cup.
 However we have orchestrated a list of our usual suspects.
-This collection of bookies is trusted, easy to use and offer regular promotions.
+This collection of bookies is trusted, easy to use and offer regular promotions and are who we think are the best bookmakers for the 2021 Melbourne Cup.
 The Melbourne Cup attracts significant betting interest all year round, with bookmakers usually having odds up for the next running of the cup, just days after the last one has been run.

 Melbourne Cup Bookmakers